 CPSC’s National Electronic Injury Surveillance System (NEISS) is a national probability sample of hospitals in the U.S. and its territories.
 Patient information is collected from each NEISS hospital for every emergency visit involving an injury associated with consumer products.
 From this sample, the total number of product-related injuries treated in hospital emergency rooms nationwide can be estimated.
 This web access to NEISS allows certain estimates to be retrieved on-line.
 These estimates can be focused by setting some or all of the following variables (and an example of each)

-It’s really horrible how injuries can affect our lives.
-Even the simplest things can lead to an accident so be careful!
+It’s horrible how injuries can affect our lives.
+The simplest things can lead to an accident so be careful!

 - 22 YR OLD MALE DOING WEIGHT LIFTING PRESS AND LOST CONTROL OF IT AND IT FELL ONTO FACE LAC FACE AND SCALP

 - 50 YR OLD MALE UNDER TABLE CHASING CAT;NECK POPPED WITH MUSCLE SPASM TO BACK

 - 57YF WAS WALKING UPSTAIRS CARRYING HER DOG WHEN LOST BALANCE&FELL DOWN 6 STEPS>>TIBIA FX